Categories: Off-topic

 which grammatically is:

-Book (책) subjectmarker (은) desk (책상) on-top (위) location-marker (에) verb-to-exist-at-in-polite-form (있어요)
+Book (책) + subjectmarker (은) desk (책상) on-top (위)+ location-marker (에) verb-to-exist-at-in-polite-form (있어요)

-Verbs as Nouns
+Verbs as Nouns (and vice versa)

-- verb-root +
+- verb-stem +

 기